 - Students with COVID concerns (symptoms, positive test, etc.) should visit the Student Health Service COVID website and the Isolation website for more information.

-- New students for fall 2023 will receive information in May 2023 about vaccine documentation and should submit COVID-19 vaccination and booster documentation by July 1, 2023, through the Health and Immunization Form as with all other required vaccinations.
+- New students for fall 2023 will receive information in May 2023 about vaccine documentation and should submit vaccination and booster documentation by July 1, 2023, through the Health and Immunization Form.

 For Faculty and Staff